ants-xjtu/Occamy-Simulation/README.md

 # Reproducing Results from the Paper

-This document provides instructions on how to reproduce the main experimental results (Figures 6, 14, 15, 16, and 17) presented in our paper using the **Occamy-Simulation** codebase.
+This document provides instructions on how to reproduce the main experimental results (Figure 6, 16-19) presented in our paper using the **Occamy-Simulation** codebase.

 ## Prerequisites